 My name is Caitlin, and since getting TEFL certified, I have been teaching English at a school in Costa Rica, called Politécnico Internaciónal, since September 2013.
 There are two locations-one in Heredia and one in San José.
-Below are pictures from the Heredia campus.

 I love working at this institute…the staff is so supportive and the students are great.
 I’m teaching a beginner English class for the culinary arts program in San José on Friday nights, an intermediate class on Saturday mornings in San José, and a Monday/Wednesday night upper intermediate class in Heredia.
 I also do tutoring for two hours on Tuesday nights.

 When I’m not teaching, I enjoy getting out of the city and seeing the beautiful rainforests and beaches that Costa Rica has to offer.
-This picture was taken in March in Manuel Antonio, a national park about 3 1/2 hours from San José by bus.
+The picture above was taken in March in Manuel Antonio, a national park about 3 1/2 hours from San José by bus.
 It’s one of my favorite places in Costa Rica…there are a ton of different animals and beautiful beaches.

 Costa Rica is not only known for its beautiful beaches, but lush rainforests and a tropical climate year round.
 Ziplining, whitewater rafting and bungee jumping are just a few of the extreme sports you can do.
 My friend and I decided to go to Monteverde Cloud Forest and zipline…it was definitely an adrenaline rush!
 In addition to ziplining, there was a rappel and a Tarzan swing.
 The last cable was a one kilometer Superman zipline over a canyon!

 Costa Rica also has great hiking.
 In May, I took a hike with some of the people from the school where I used to work, Máximo Nivel.
 It was challenging, but the scenery was amazing.
 We could see the whole Central Valley from the top!